LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 predicate, a built-in predicate, a :term:`lambda expression`, or a control construct.

-In some cases, is not a meta-argument but one of its sub-terms that is called as a goal or used as a closure.
+In some cases, it is not a meta-argument but one of its sub-terms that is called as a goal or used as a closure.
 For example:

 ::